 How to Build an Email Group in GMass

-GMass gives an email sender two simple ways to quickly build and use a distribution list in Gmail:
+GMass gives you two simple ways to quickly build and use a distribution list in Gmail:

 But wait, I’m sure you have some questions:

-- Do you have to create a new mailing list each time you send group emails?
+- Do you have to create new mailing lists each time you send a group email or email campaign?

 - Do you have to save it under a group name manually?